bodrick/awesome/TOPICS.md

 ## perfmatters

-*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - Sitespeed.io is an open source tool that helps you monitor, analyze and optimize your website speed and performance, based on performance best practices advices from the coach and collecting browser metrics using the Navigation Timing API, User Timings and Visual Metrics (FirstVisualChange, SpeedIndex & LastVisualChange).
+*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - sitespeed.io is an open-source tool for comprehensive web performance analysis, enabling you to test, monitor, and optimize your website’s speed using real browsers in various environments.

 ## performance-dashboard

-*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - Sitespeed.io is an open source tool that helps you monitor, analyze and optimize your website speed and performance, based on performance best practices advices from the coach and collecting browser metrics using the Navigation Timing API, User Timings and Visual Metrics (FirstVisualChange, SpeedIndex & LastVisualChange).
+*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - sitespeed.io is an open-source tool for comprehensive web performance analysis, enabling you to test, monitor, and optimize your website’s speed using real browsers in various environments.

 ## sitespeed

-*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - Sitespeed.io is an open source tool that helps you monitor, analyze and optimize your website speed and performance, based on performance best practices advices from the coach and collecting browser metrics using the Navigation Timing API, User Timings and Visual Metrics (FirstVisualChange, SpeedIndex & LastVisualChange).
+*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - sitespeed.io is an open-source tool for comprehensive web performance analysis, enabling you to test, monitor, and optimize your website’s speed using real browsers in various environments.

 ## webperf

-*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - Sitespeed.io is an open source tool that helps you monitor, analyze and optimize your website speed and performance, based on performance best practices advices from the coach and collecting browser metrics using the Navigation Timing API, User Timings and Visual Metrics (FirstVisualChange, SpeedIndex & LastVisualChange).
+*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - sitespeed.io is an open-source tool for comprehensive web performance analysis, enabling you to test, monitor, and optimize your website’s speed using real browsers in various environments.
 *   [davidsonfellipe/awesome-wpo](https://github.com/davidsonfellipe/awesome-wpo) - :pencil: A curated list of Web Performance Optimization.
 Everyone can contribute here!

 ## hamradio